 A food business can request a re-scoring revisit once they have completed any legal requirements identified at the initial inspection.

-- This must be formally requested on this re-scoring request form.
+- This must be formally requested on the re-scoring request form.

 - Without enough evidence the Council may refuse to undertake a re-visit.